MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 ### Example

+!!!
+Jim, I think we need a simpler example here. !!!
 The following source code is **safe by coincidence**.
 It will **not** fail at runtime.
 The Windows 10, 16.9 version of the C runtime, will pad the 13 bytes requested, in order to facilitate alignment for subsequent calls to alloca.

 ```cpp